-Students who misbehave in class and disrupt the learning environment move along a placement continuum at LCMS.
+Students who disrupt the learning environment can move along a placement continuum at TJMS.
 The continuum is as follows: normal classroom placement, safe seat, buddy room, and office.
 The object of the placement continuum is to keep students safe.
 Students who move to a buddy room or the office must process with the teacher with whom the problem originated before re-entrance into the normal classroom environment; this involves the completion of a think sheet and personal interaction between teacher and student.